airbnb/streamalert/terraform/modules/tf_kinesis_events/README.md

-# Stream Alert Kinesis Event Terraform Module
+# StreamAlert Kinesis Event Terraform Module

 * This Terraform module configures a AWS Lambda function to read events from a speecific Kinesis Stream.